 Table of Contents

 In animals, the spleen promotes a healthy immune system.
 And when eaten as food, it offers many health-promoting benefits.
-Many cultural groups have used beef spleen to successfully strengthen their own immune systems.
+Many cultural groups have used beef spleen to support their immune systems.

 Let’s explore the benefits of beef spleen, while taking a closer look at its specific bounty of nutrients.